 Abnormal ultrasound results may be due to some of the following conditions:

 Richards DS.
-Ultrasound for pregnancy dating, growth, and the diagnosis of fetal malformations.
-In: Gabbe SG, Niebyl JR, Simpson JL, eds.
+Obstetrical ultrasound: Imaging, dating, and growth.
+In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
-5th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2007:chap 9.
+6th ed.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 9.

-Taval VS, Glass CM.
-Emergency ultrasound.
-In: Marx JA, ed.
-Rosen’s Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 197.
+Taval VS. Emergency ultrasound.
+In Marx JA, Hockberger RS, Walls RM, et al, eds.
+Rosen's Emergency Medicine: Concepts and Clinical Practice.
+8th ed.
+Philadelphia, PA: Mosby Elsevier; 2013:chap 196.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.